Building the Institute

 What did we NOT want the £50m for?

 Research for care and general neurodegenerative research is not intended to be included in the Institute’s mission.
 Why?
 The institute is unashamedly focused on becoming a translational research factory bringing treatments to patients.
 However, care research is vitally important for our community.
-This research would continue to be funded via separate, stand alone, applications to the existing government research funding agencies, the NIHR and the MRC, and the charities.
+Such research will continue to be funded via separate, stand alone, applications to the existing government research funding agencies, the NIHR and the MRC, and the charities.